OrozcoOscar/Dolar/README.md

 # Dolar
-library in js to facilitate the use of Canvas and the management of the Dom
+library in js to facilitate the use of Canvas and the management of the Dom, it also provides different functions.

 #cdn